Danny Gonzalez

-Daniel James Gonzalez (born June 12, 1994) is an American commentary YouTuber and musician who originally came to prominence for his short comedy sketches on Vine in 2014.
+Daniel James Gonzalez (born June 12, 1994) is an American commentary YouTuber, comedian, musician and former Viner who originally came to prominence for his short comedy sketches on Vine in 2014.
 He created his main YouTube channel that same year, subsequently moving over to YouTube full-time when Vine closed down in 2017.
-His three personal channels and three group channels have collectively earned around million subscribers, and billion views, as of October 2025.
+His three personal channels and three group channels have collectively earned around million subscribers, and 2.3 billion views, as of April 2026.

 Early life and education

-Daniel James Gonzalez was born on June 12, 1994, in Chicago, Illinois, and grew up in Wheaton, Illinois.
+Daniel James Gonzalez was born on June 12, 1994, in Chicago, Illinois, and grew up in the city of Wheaton.
 He lived in England for two years when he was around 8 or 9.
 He has an older brother, Matt (born 1992), and a younger sister.
 His brother is a server at a restaurant in Austin, Texas.
 Gonzalez attended Wheaton North High School.
 As a child in the mid-2000s, he and his friends uploaded short comedy sketches to YouTube, but they broke off when he went to college.

 Gonzalez graduated from the Georgia Institute of Technology with a Bachelor of Science degree in computational media in 2016.

 Career

 Vine (2013–2017)

-In Gonzalez's sophomore year of college, a friend of Gonzalez showed him Vine, an app where users could only upload six-second short videos ("Vines").
-While initially uninterested, Gonzalez was convinced to start making Vines in late 2013 after his favorite comedian Bo Burnham posted on the app.
+In Gonzalez's sophomore year of college, a friend showed him Vine, an app where users could only upload six-second short videos ("Vines").
+While initially uninterested, Gonzalez was convinced to start making Vines in late 2013 because of comedian Bo Burnham posting on the app.

 His early videos attempted to imitate Burnham's and were based around small quips.
-In early 2014, he tried to distinguish his Vines by using special effects, which few Viners were doing at the time, including using green screens to insert himself into music videos.
-Gonzalez's Vines began to grow in popularity with this strategy.
+In early 2014, he tried to distinguish his Vines by using special effects, which few Viners were doing at the time, including the use of green screens to insert himself into music videos.
+Thanks to this strategy, Gonzalez's Vines began to grow in popularity.
 His most viral Vine was one where he edited shoes onto the dinosaurs in Jurassic Park (1993) scenes while a digital voice sang "What are those?" to the theme music.

 Gonzalez appeared in the Vine-produced web series Camp Unplug (2016), where he first met fellow Viner Drew Gooden.
-As Vine was a newer platform compared to other social media, most Viners knew each otherwhat Gonzalez described as a "tight-knit" atmosphere.
+As Vine was a newer platform compared to other social media sites, most Viners knew each otherwhat Gonzalez described as a "tight-knit" atmosphere.
 When owner Twitter, Inc. announced it was shutting down Vine in 2016, he had graduated from college and moved to Illinois to join a group of other successful Viners.
 He became apprehensive with this news.

 Gonzalez had 2.9 million followers on Vine by the time it closed in January 2017.
 With large audiences but no platform, he and many other former Viners moved to YouTube.
 He told The New York Times that he decided on YouTube because it was a well-known website and also expressed interest in making videos on Twitter and TikTok.